Topčiderka: Future projects

-In September 2017, the project for the reconstruction of Careva Ćuprija was announced.
+In September 2017, the project for the reconstruction of the Hippodrome was announced.
 A work of Marija Krsmanović Stringeta, Anđelka Badnjar and Milena Kordić, the projected new complex will include the hotel and the sports center on the bank of the river, instead of the present "Jugopetrol" oil depots.
-The project will include the new pathways along the river, which would directly connect the Belgrade Hippodrome with the main road along the Sava river.
+The project will include the new pathways along the river, which would directly connect the Hippodrome with the main road along the Sava river.

 In July 2021, city announced that project for flash flood warnings is being applied on several rivers and streams on the territory of Belgrade, with the Topčiderka being the first on the list.
 Some 20 hydrological stations and 40 rain gauges will be placed in the river's watershed.
 Also announced was the retention basin on the Sikijevac stream in Resnik, also in the Topčiderka's watershed.